Best time to travel to Tennessee

 Where to stay

 While planning on your fall getaway in Tennessee, check out the fall colors map and opt for the most convenient place to stay.
-As a general rule, October is the busiest season, so you may want to visit during the weekdays rather than weekends.
+As a general rule, October is the busiest season, so you may want to visit during weekdays rather than weekends.

 Practical info